aantipov/moiva-blog/content/post/2021-03-15-vercel-vs-cloudflare-workers.md

 |Function Regions   | Functions are always deployed to all available regions.
 No limits here  | 1 region for Hobby and Pro plans.
 Multiple regions for Enterprise plans.  |

 ## Pricing
+{{% msg %}}
+**Update 2021-05-11**: With the introduction of [Workers Unboud](https://blog.cloudflare.com/workers-unbound-ga/) solution Cloudflare changed their pricing model - the pricing now is based on the usage model of a particular worker.
+You can find more information on the Cloudflare [Pricing](https://developers.cloudflare.com/workers/platform/pricing#usage-models) page.
+{{% /msg %}}

 **Cloudflare Workers** are free to all, but subject to some limits, mainly reads/writes to Key-Value (KV) storage, limited KV storage (1 GB) and also CPU runtime limited to 10 ms.

 Bundled plan for a minimum charge of $5/month includes everything that is in Free, plus increased CPU runtime (50 ms) and access to increased KV storage and reads/writes.
 The final price is defined by the real usage.